SamFowora/console-finances/README.md

 ## Usage

-Opening the console log will display the financial overview
+Opening devtools will display the financial overview

 ## Credits